fivetran/dbt_fivetran_log/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
-### Accessing your destinations
-First, you'll need to ensure that dbt can access your destination(s) by providing the appropriate credentials in your `~/.dbt/profiles.yml` file.
-Different destinations may require different profile setups.
-Learn how to set up your destination's profile in [dbt's supported databases documentation](https://docs.getdbt.com/docs/supported-databases).

-> Note: If you are using multiple BigQuery databases, you must use the OAuth authentication method instead of service accounts.
-Both methods are included in [dbt's BigQuery profile documentation](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile).

 ### Using a single destination
 By default, this package will run using your target database and the `fivetran_log` schema.
 If this is not where your Fivetran Log data is, add the following configuration to your `dbt_project.yml` file: